geoai-rl/geoai-rl.github.io/_posts/2020-10-20-Itaewon-Contents-Map.md

 The results of simulation between August 2018 and August 2019 are as shown in [Map 3](https://geoai-rl.github.io/SimulationResult_20201012.html).
 It is possible to check the frequency of the agent's visits according to simulation.
 Areas which were highly visited by the agent were shown red in Heatmap, otherwise blue.
-Agent visited all regions at random in the early stages of learning, but as learning progressed, it can learn the policy of visiting famous areas, and consequently converged into the areas where the highest rewards can be obtained.
+The agent randomly visited areas in the early training stages, but as training progressed, it can learn the optimal policy to visit the most famous areas, and consequently the agent is converged into the areas where the highest rewards can be obtained.

-Based on the results of Itaewon Instagram Contents Map, visitors to the commercial district can plan an optimal plan to visit an area where famous shops inside the commercial district are clustered.
+Based on the results of Itaewon Instagram Contents Map, visitors to the commercial district can plan an optimal plan to visit the best location where famous shops are clustered.
-It is also expected to provide useful information to small business owners who operate businesses in local commercial districts.
+It is also expected to provide useful information to small business owners who run business in the research area.
-We can see how active commercial districts are at a certain point in time, and we can also use the trained agent to predict areas which will be popular in the future.
+We can identify active commercial districts at certain time, and we can also use the trained agent to predict areas which will be popular in the future.
-It is expected that this research will be used to help make spatial decisions for small business owners such as extending store contracts and selecting new store locations.
+It is expected that this research can be used to support spatial decisions for small business owners when they select new store locations.
 Furthermore, we look forward to the possibility of developing the vanishing process of stores due to higher rents, which can predict and respond to gentrification in future researches.

 * This post is based on the papers below